SMTP port problems on Windows 10/11 [STEP-BY-STEP GUIDE]

 smtp-port-problems-remove-3

 After deleting your account, you need to add it again by following the similar steps to the ones we used in Solution 1.
-After your account is added again, issues with SMTP port should be resolved completely.
+After your account is added again, issues with the SMTP port should be resolved completely.

-If you bumped in to another viable solution that helped you solve the SMPT port problems on Windows 10, please leave it in the comments section below along with any other questions you may have.
+If you bumped into another viable solution that helped you solve the SMPT port problems on Windows 10, please leave it in the comments section below along with any other questions you may have.